oscardrm/memory-game/README.md

 ## Testing

-I've left Jest configured for testing and included a couple.
+I've left Jest configured for testing and included a couple of them.

 To check the test just run: